 WELCOME TO THE CLASSROOM

 Welcome to Code & Circuit, a place where kids can learn about technology, use it to create, and have fun in the process!
 Come experience our unique, hands-on, interactive approach to STEAM-inspired explorations.
 Our programs are designed to inspire and encourage creativity, collaboration and critical thinking.

 Code & Circuit is a 501c3 non-profit organization, governed by a Board of Directors.

 Our mission is simple: inspire the next generation of computer scientists and engineers.

 Everyone knows that robots are cool, and that computer games are fun.
 Now imagine creating your own robot or your own game!
 Unleash your creativity!

 We're building a community of students and instructors.
 At Code & Circuit, everyone has a sense of belonging; Students can be themselves and have their voices valued.

 By providing knowledge and guidance to students who want to learn, we're helping them make their ideas a reality.
 The right mentor can be transformative.

 Access to the latest technology and newest innovation creates a feeling of excitement that inspires.
 We're always experimenting with the next big thing.

 Dr. Towle serves as the Executive Director of Code & Circuit.
 She also serves as the founder of Full Circle Classrooms (FCC).
 FCC provides consulting, facilitation of workshops, and national/international conference presentations from which educators and school leaders gain tools to create effective, learner-centered landscapes using project-based learning as the modality.
 This, in conjunction with Code & Circuit, has led to school visits with Spot the robotic dog, whereby Lori actively engages students in brain-based learning and Spot demonstrations.
-Lori completed her doctoral degree in Educational Leadership, serves as a member of Education Reimagined, and was a lab member of the MIT Gabrieli Lab.
+Lori completed her doctoral degree in Educational Leadership, served as a team leader for the XQ Super School initiative, and was a research lab member of the MIT Gabrieli Lab.
 Outside of work, Lori is an avid pickleball player and lover of fishing.

 Founder, Board, Instructor